Remote Sensing-Oriented World Model: Introduction

-To overcome these limitations, we introduce RSWISE, the first evaluation framework designed for remote sensing world models.
+To overcome these limitations, we introduce RSWISE (Remote Sensing World-Image Spatial Evaluation), the first evaluation framework designed for remote sensing world models.
 RSWISE integrates distributional fidelity with spatial reasoning consistency through a dual-dimension approach.
 Specifically, it employs FID to ensure adherence to real-world satellite statistics and leverages GPT-4o to assess whether generated tiles reveal novel yet geographically plausible regions aligned with directional prompts.
-As shown in Figure~\ref{fig:fid_rswise_comparison}, RSWISE better reflects geospatial alignment than FID alone, providing a principled basis for fair comparison and progress tracking.
+As shown in Figure~\ref{fig:fid_rswise_comparison}, RSWISE reflects better geospatial alignment than FID alone, providing a principled basis for fair comparison and progress tracking.

-Afterwards, we present RemoteBAGEL, the first remote sensing world model designed for direction-conditioned spatial extrapolation.
-Instead of producing visually plausible but spatially incoherent completions, RemoteBAGEL explicitly couples generation with spatial reasoning requirements.
+Building on BAGEL~\citep{deng2025emergingpropertiesunifiedmultimodal}, a unified multimodal model for generation and understanding, we introduce RemoteBAGEL, the first remote sensing world model specifically designed for direction-conditioned spatial extrapolation.
+In contrast to prior methods that may yield visually plausible yet spatially inconsistent completions, RemoteBAGEL explicitly couples the generative process with spatial reasoning constraints.
 It is built around two components: (1) a trajectory-based data construction pipeline that transforms raw satellite imagery into instruction-conditioned continuation tasks, and (2) a reconstruction-driven training framework that enforces geographic continuity and semantic coherence during spatial extrapolation.
 Extensive experiments demonstrate that RemoteBAGEL consistently outperforms state-of-the-art baselines on RSWISE.
 In summary, our contributions are threefold: \begin{itemize} \item We propose a novel problem formulation for remote sensing world modeling as direction-conditioned spatial extrapolation tasks; \item We introduce RSWISE, the first comprehensive evaluation framework with dual-dimension metrics and a benchmark of 1,600 evaluation tasks across four representative scenarios; \item We develop RemoteBAGEL, the first specialized world model achieving state-of-the-art performance in remote sensing spatial reasoning tasks. \end{itemize}